LePetitJayJay/Victoria-2-Anime-Mod/README.md

 # CREDITS

-Our thanks to the following artists for supplying the source of the most beautiful waifus of this mod!
+Our thanks to the following artists (and more that I didn't manage to find the source of) for supplying the source of the most beautiful waifus of this mod!

 Disclaimer: